theriftlab/immanuel-python/docs/5-settings.md

 ### `planet_orbs`

-A dict which specifies orbs for each aspect type, which will be applied to planets only.
-This will cascade down into the `orbs` setting described below.
+A dict which specifies orbs for each aspect type, inherited by the planets' and main angles' entries in `orbs`.
 Default:

 ```python
 {